jana V. Pinto

 Clare Diane Harris

 Clare is a medical doctor in her third postgraduate year with degrees in Health Sciences/Medicine and Surgery, and postgraduate mathematics specialization.
 She is currently taking time off from full-time clinical work, having been awarded a scholarship to study an MPhil in neuroscience at the Queensland Brain Institute, the University of Queensland.
-Clare brings to SCA a passion for neuroscience and for evidence-based charity work.
+Clare brings to SYNC a passion for neuroscience and for evidence-based charity work.

 LIBERIA community Health Worker